 DateTime, it turns out that has significant problems for things like precompilation (you can't) and requires enabling

 MONKEY-TYPING which just feels dirty.

-DateTime.new was wrapped with a new method that returned the same (or functionally the same)
+DateTime.new is wrapped with a new method that returns the same (or functionally the same)

 DateTime you would have expected and mixes in the parameterized

-It had a few tricks to make sure it doesn't apply the role multiple times.
-Now, it uses a new technique pioneered by Elizabeth Mattijsen to avoid some of the wraps, and uses the earlier techniques for protecting any precompiled core
+It has a few tricks to make sure it doesn't apply the role multiple times.

 - Timezone data reading moved to a new